umccr/htsget-rs/htsget-config/README.md

 `experimental` feature flag.

 This allows htsget-rs to read Crypt4GH files and serve them encrypted, directly to the client.
-In the process of serving the data, htsget-rs will decrypt the headers of the Crypt4GH files and reencrypt them so that the client can read them.
+In the process of serving the data, htsget-rs will decrypt the headers of the Crypt4GH files and re-encrypt them so that the client can read them.
 When the client receives byte ranges from htsget-rs and concatenates them, the output bytes will be Crypt4GH encrypted, and will need to be decrypted before they can be read.
 All file formats (BAM, CRAM, VCF, and BCF) are supported using Crypt4GH.